amanstacker/schema-package/readme.txt

    - Log in to your WordPress dashboard and go to **Plugins > Installed Plugins**.
    - Find "Schema Package Plugin" and click **Activate**.

-4. Navigate to **Settings > Schema Package** to configure the plugin settings.
+4. From the WordPress dashboard, navigate to the **Schema Package** menu to access and configure the plugin settings.
-5. Start adding Schema markup using the built-in editor and mapping tools.
+5. Start adding Schema markup using the built-in **Schema Package Generator** and mapping tools.

 == WordPress REST API ==